Ship From Store Strategy

 Retailers should avoid shipping day one clearance items.
 Retailers should ramp up to clearance items after they have successfully shipped from other stores.
-This is due to the fact that inventory accuracy is less than stellar for clearance items, and they are hard to find in a store.
+This is due to the fact that inventory visibility and accuracy is less than stellar for clearance items, and they are hard to find in a store.

 - Rule 5: Express Orders

 Express or “next day” orders should not be fulfilled at the store either – the stores must be allowed to ramp up and meet ground shipment service level agreements first.

 The third pillar for implementing a ship from store process is ensuring that your stores have the ability to deliver the key metrics necessary to determine the success or failure of the program.
 Metrics drive performance.
 If a company defines poor metrics, it will deliver less than optimal results.

 Who Gets Credit?
 The Ecommerce or Store Team?

 One of the biggest questions we face is who will “get credit” for a sale?
 The best practice is that everyone will receive credit.
 Remember, the purpose of any team member must be acting in a way which is best for the customer.
 When this happens, whether an e-commerce order has been fulfilled or a customer has shopped at a physical location, the company as a whole “gets credit” for the success.
 The company is taking care of the customer.